By Jerry Tardif

 So I went about quantifying the energy used so we could have some insight into the health benefits.

-Calories burned is a function of the task you're doing, your weight, and how long you perform the task.
+Calories burned is a function of the task you're doing and many related variables.

-Do you do a thorough job or a superficial and quick one?
+- Whether you do a thorough job or a superficial and quick one;

-Finally, how many stalls do you have to clean?
+- How many stalls you have to clean?

 |